 The job being what it is, I regularly drive 70 to 80 new cars every year.
 Some disappear in the void that’s become my memory in the last two years due to lack of sleep (thanks son) while others have left an indelible mark, be it positive or negative.
-I clear as day remember the first time I drove an i3, in the winter of 2015 – I hated it and it was a complete disaster.
+I clear as day remember the first time I drove a BMW i3, in the winter of 2015 – I hated it and it was a complete disaster.

 In its first few years on the market, the car featured a 22 kWh battery that provided roughly 120 km of range.
 The catch was that this distance was attainable in ECO mode which not only limited the maximum speed but cut out heating.
 Effectively, with the heat on, we never managed much more than 70 km per charge.
-What’s more, the car was horrible in wintery driving conditions with limited traction, less grip and no fun.
+What’s more, the car was horrible in wintery driving conditions with limited traction, less grip, and no fun.
 In 2016, BMW announced a more powerful 33 kWh battery which vastly improved range and performance.
 And finally, I got to test drive it in the dead of summer.
 And I love it.

 As always, the i3 stands, or is that sits, apart from all other cars on the road, or in the parking lot.
-It’s tall and narrow shape give its single box design a unique configuration that is unusual in North America.
+Its tall and narrow shape gives its single box design a unique configuration that is unusual in North America.
 The French carmakers have dabbled in oddities such as this before.
 For example, look up the Peugeot 1007.
 Yes, the Pug was ugly whereas the Bimmer is attractive.

 The new i3S takes the quirkiness and adds visual muscle into the mix.
 It features flared wheel arches, black mirror caps, a-pillar and roof trim as well as 20” wheels shod with wider 175/55 front and 195/50 rear performance tires.
 These minimal styling improvements make a world of a difference especially when an actual color like red or blue is selected.